sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/3 Detective Marina.md

 "Did... *Lily* steal the Great Zapfish?"

 Marina stopped pacing for a moment, and simply stared at her.
 Then she started to think about it, and the increasing expression of concern did not ease Pearl's or Sheldon's worries.
 Finally she said, "I... can't answer that.
-And that scares me."
+Sheldon, I don't suppose your cameras record to standard micro-storage?"

+"Hmm, no sorry.
+They *do* record to a main storage drive, but if you have an adapter you could... probably get last night's data on that laptop of yours."

+"Oh, yeah, good idea!
+We should probably check Friday night too, just in case... let's see..."

+Half-talking to herself, she began to recount.
+"Okay, Friday night, Lily does her set and then vanishes.
+Nobody sees her until Saturday night," she nods at Sheldon, "and by then she's under their control.
+Wherever she went, the Octarians were right on her."

 "Well, let's assume for a sec.
 She, or at least this group of Octolings she was with, took it.
 Why might they do that?"